Sourdough Cookie Bars

 Method

-1. Mix in the sugars, egg, vanilla, sourdough starter until combined.
+1. Add in the egg, vanilla and sourdough discard starter and mix until combined.

 Related recipes